 The financial system is built on five integrated pillars

 A currency is a device that people use for both the storage and the exchange of value.
-Currency serves as a proxy that represents the value of things that people produce it is not in itself a product.
+Currency serves as a proxy that represents the value of things that people produce it is not in itself an actual product.

 The accounting system keeps track of the things that people produce.
 It is helpful to use a currency to represent the the storage and exchange of value from the things that people produce; but again, currency is only a representation of inventory.